joshuarcher/calendar/README.md

   4. Display reminders on the calendar view in the correct time order.
       - If you click on a calendar cell, an empty dialog will appear.
 You may also use this space to display reminders.
   5. Properly handle overflow when multiple reminders appear on the same date.

+## Bonus Items
+  1. Connect reminders to a backend (firebase?)
+  2. Demonstrate something you're uniquely skilled at

 ## To Begin